-Discrimination against the elderly is a bias against the elderly based on their age and not on individual merit of the individual.
-While discrimination usually refers to negative behavior, it can also refer to increased generosity and kindness towards the age group because of their age.
+Did you get forced into retirement because of your age?
+This is a form of senior age discrimination.
+Discrimination against the elderly is a bias against the elderly based on their age and not on merit of the individual.
+While discrimination usually refers to negative behavior, it can also refer to increased generosity and kindness towards seniors because of their age.

 About Discrimination Against the Elderly